adityajain29j/ML-Algorithms-From-Scratch/README.md

-# Algorithms made from scratch
+# ML Algorithms From Scratch

 ### This repository contains the following algorithms:
 .
 KNN (K-Nearest Neighbours)